TianshengC/threads-management-for-slow-caculation/README.md

-# threads management for slow caculation
+# threads management for slow calculation

-This is a threads management system for a slow caculator.
+This is a threads management system for a slow calculator.
 You could type the following command to control the operation of threads.

 User Commands for the Solution.runCommand Method: